The Sole Candidate

 When former internal security minister and leader of the Parti Démocratique Idéal (PDI), Sheikh Musa Fazil Harerimana, made public his party’s (if not his own) views of amending the Constitution to allow President Kagame to run for a third term, he put forward a big challenge for Rwandans to think about the future of the nation’s presidency.
-It was in October 2010 — just a few weeks after he had been sworn in — and the challenge was not taken until three years later, which was well-nigh too late.
+It was in October 2010 — just a few weeks after the president had been sworn in — and the challenge was not taken until three years later, which was well-nigh too late.
 But this idea of amending the supreme law of the Republic put Rwandan citizens and politicians, especially the leading party, the Rwanda Patriotic Front (RPF), and President Kagame himself, to test.
 A test which we all failed.
 In the eyes of “democracy” activists, twenty-seventeen presented a chance for the leadership to pave way for peaceful transfer of power; which we have missed now.

 President Kagame was serious, I believe, when he said that he would consider it a “personal failure” if he does not groom a successor by the end of his second term.
 And, indeed, he has failed his conviction.
 At an “extraordinary” convention last month, where close to two thousand RPF delegates approved his candidacy, only himself did not use his vote favourably.
 Under pressure from his supporters, and his own party, he accepted to fail.
 He accepted to lose the battle of twenty-seventeen so he can win the ultimate war of succession.